Chapter 15: There Remaineth a Rest

 5. Fellowship

-If you have Sabbath-keeping family or friends, spend time together:
+If you have Sabbath-keeping family or friends, spend time together.
+Share meals prepared Friday.
+Discuss Scripture.
+Encourage each other.
+Pray together.

 "Not forsaking the assembling of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as ye see the day approaching."